Facebook will let EU parliament livestream meeting with Mark Zuckerberg

 Following several days of controversy, the European Parliament announced today that it has reached an agreement that will allow its meeting with Facebook CEO Mark Zuckerberg to be livestreamed.

-EU parliamentary president Antonio Tajani reported last week that Zuckerberg would appear a select committee of the EP and answer questions.
+EU parliamentary president Antonio Tajani reported last week that Zuckerberg would appear before a select committee of the European Parliament to answer questions.
 However, Tajani noted that the appearance had been carefully negotiated and would not be open to the public, though members would be allowed to take notes and discuss the session with the media afterward.

 This announcement garnered considerable criticism, including petitions demanding the session be made open to the public and pressure from other members of parliament and the European Commission to broadcast the hearing.